NannyML/nannyml/docs/examples/green_taxi.rst

 We can later use the learned compressor/decompressor to transform the **production** set and measure its reconstruction error.
-If the reconstruction error is bigger than a threshold, the structure learned by PCA no longer accurately resembles the underlying structure of the analysis data.
-This indicates that there is data drift in the analysis/production data.
+If the reconstruction error is bigger than a threshold, the structure learned by PCA no longer accurately resembles the underlying structure of the monitored data.
+This indicates that there is data drift in the monitored/production data.

 To learn more about how this works, check out our documentation `Data Reconstruction with PCA Deep Dive <https://nannyml.readthedocs.io/en/stable/how_it_works/data_reconstruction.html>`_.